ali5ter/weedout/README.md

     sudo apt-get install vlc-nox
     cvlc /pat/to/your/file.m4a

+Part of the installation includes a momentory switch which can be pressed by a viewer who will then hear an one of the audio files Wen-Hao has created.

 ## Hardware configuration
 The installation will feature a mementory switch connected to the RPi using the following circuit.

     3.3v -------.
                 |